 Many hikers prefer the versatility of wearing layers with multiple functions.
 Multi-use clothing simplifies the layers that you need to pack and is adaptable to changing conditions.
 Zip-off pants are extremely versatile, allowing you to switch between pants and shorts depending on the weather.
 They also have a definitive look and feel to them, and for every hiker that swears by them, you're bound to find at least one who does not like them in the least.
 We ride the fence here at OutdoorGearLab, acknowledging that they have a useful purpose and function, but some limitations as well.
 While it could just be a case of to-ma-to/to-mah-to, there are some things to consider when choosing between a standard or roll-up pair and a convertible one.

-While zip-off legs offer a lot of versatility, consider what conditions you'll use that feature for.
-It's practical for a long day hike or a backpacking trip, but if you are heading out on a two-hour hike with little chance of a change in weather or elevation, you'd probably be fine in one or the other depending on the temperature.
-If you bring a pair of convertible hiking pants as your only bottoms on a backpacking trip, and then find yourself soaked from a river crossing or wanting to jump in a lake, you'll be stuck with a wet bottom even if you take the legs off.
-A better option there would be a standard pair of pants and a lightweight pair of board or baggy shorts.
+While zip-off legs offer a lot of versatility, consider the conditions where you'll use that feature.
+It's practical for a long day hike or a backpacking trip, but if you are heading out on a two-hour walk with little chance of a change in weather or elevation, you'd probably be fine in one or the other depending on the temperature.
+If you bring a convertible pair as your only bottoms on a backpacking trip and then find yourself soaked from a river crossing or wanting to jump in a lake, you'll be stuck with a wet tush even if you take the legs off.
+A better option there would be a standard pair of pants and a lightweight pair of baggy shorts.
 This might also be preferable if you wear bulky hiking boots.
 None of the models that we tested in this review could fit over a pair of hikers, so we had to stop, take our boots off, and then the legs.
 At that point, it would have been easier to "drop-trou" for a second and whip on a separate pair of shorts, rather than hassle with the zippers.

 With hiking pants having more tapered legs these days to follow other fashion trends, there might be little room between the zipper and your leg.
 It is quite uncomfortable if you feel a bulky zipper rubbing against your leg with each step you take, and it can also limit your mobility.
 Once you convert them to shorts, the zipper around the opening has no give to it, which can leave the shorts feeling tight around our legs while walking and particularly while sitting down.
 Long story "short," if the pant fits, wear it, but don't feel like you have to wear a convertible pair in the mountains, as there are many other options out there.

 Always grabbing a pair of yoga pants when you go hiking?
 Check out a dedicated pair of hiking or running tights instead.
 Some people love the feel (and look) of tights for hiking, trail running, or just every day wear.
 Tights have some distinct advantages over pants, including less chaffing over long distances, and a compressed and supportive feel.
 Running and hiking tights typically have multiple panels for greater range of motion and less sag, and are usually made with moisture-wicking materials.
 However, there are some downsides.
-They might keep you hotter than a pair of pants though, and don't have the same versatility as a convertible pair.
+They might keep you hotter than a pair of pants, and don't have the same versatility as a convertible pair.
 If they are on the thin side and its black fly or mosquito season, you'll likely get more bites than your pant-wearing friends.